 - Fanatical Prospecting by Jeb Blount – The best sales book recommended by Allan Manuel (sales PT)

-- For Non-clinical 101 students: Bonus video interview with Allan Manuel (sales specialist PT from the above spotlight)
+- For Non-Clinical 101 students: In the bonus section, check out our video interview with Allan Manuel (sales specialist PT from the above spotlight)